kendarorg/HttpAnsweringMachine/README.md

 * Can be controlled via REST APIs to load scenarios (recordings)
 * More configurable than wiremock
 * Can use all the real configurations without changes via the Https/DNS hijacking
+* Can be used an alternative dns server on docker, supposed you add on the machines connecting to it the [Special DNS Server](docs/dnsserver.md)

 ## History